 There’s much more to Ibiza than wild nights out clubbing and endless beach parties.
 The island’s diverse geography, historical landmarks and stunning views make this a fantastic location for tranquil and laidback holidays under the sun.

 It’s true that the vast majority of holidaymakers here will be looking for an epic nightlife experience, but, in the midst of those late nights they could well miss out on the incredible sites of this unique island.
-So if you’re looking for a few things to do that don’t involve the club scene, here’s a list of some of Ibiza’s most tranquil and serene destinations.
+So if you’re looking for a last minute holiday to Ibiza or perhaps a family holiday, here’s a list of some of Ibiza’s most tranquil and serene destinations.

 The historic walled city of Dalt Vila is set right in the middle of Ibiza Town.
 A UNESCO world heritage site, this spot has cobbled avenues, a traditional drawbridge and is the home of Ibiza’s very own castle.